r2d2c3p0/spring/README.md

 Multiple POC and training projects are uploaded here. "fc_cup_challenge" project spins up a blog entry CRUD application with MongoDB and registers with DS Eureka.

-PivotalApplcationService - Is a POC project to test the WAR deployement to PCF 2.1
+PivotalAppService/pas-poc - Is a POC project to test the WAR deployement to PCF 2.1, use cf push...